tc3t/dfglib/dfgExamples/dfgQtTableEditor/README.md

 * Diffing using 3rd party diff tool (manual configuration).
 * Support for per-file configurations that can be used for example to define format characters and column widths in UI.
 * When saving to file, tries to use the same format as what was used when reading the file (e.g. use the same separator character)
-* Somewhat reasonable performance: opening a 140 MB, 1000000 x 20 test csv-file with content "abcdef" in every cell, lasted less than 4 seconds with dfgQtTableEditor default read options (and less than 2 seconds with manually given read options, most importantly disabled quote parsing), in LibreOffice 6.1.6.3 on the same Windows desktop machine read took over 30 seconds.
+* Somewhat reasonable performance: opening a 140 MB, 1000000 x 20 test csv-file with content "abcdef" in every cell, lasted less than 3 seconds with dfgQtTableEditor default read options (and little over 1 second with manually given read options, most importantly disabled quote parsing), in LibreOffice 6.1.6.3 on the same Windows desktop machine read took over 30 seconds.
 * No artificial row/column count restrictions.
 Note, though, that data structures and implementation in general are not designed for huge files.
 Underlying data structure is optimized for in-order walk through column content.
 * Supported encodings:
     * Read: UTF-8, UTF-16BE, UTF-16LE, UTF-32BE, UTF-32LE, Latin-1, Windows-1252